lovasoa/reliability-theory/README.md

 It contains a **literal expression simplificator**.
 So you can enter a system with both hard-coded and literal reliability values, the result will always be printed nicely.

+## Download

+You can download pre-built binaries for macos, windows and linux from the [release page](https://github.com/lovasoa/reliability-theory/releases/latest).

 ## How to use
 Launch the program.
 Enter a system in the following syntax
 ### Syntax